 Your doctor will ask you about your menstrual cycle and medical history.
-He or she will perform a physical examination, including a pelvic exam and Pap smear.
+He or she will perform a physical examination, including a pelvic exam and sometimes a Pap test.
 The doctor might also order certain tests, including the following:

-- an endometrial biopsy, in which a sample of tissue is removed from the lining of the uterus, to diagnose endometriosis or cancerous cells.
+- an endometrial biopsy, in which a sample of tissue is removed from the lining of the uterus, to diagnose endometriosis, hormonal imbalance, or cancerous cells.
 Endometriosis or other conditions may also be diagnosed using a procedure called a laparoscopy, in which the doctor makes a tiny incision in the abdomen and then inserts a thin tube with a light attached to view the uterus and ovaries.

 When should you seek medical attention for abnormal menstruation?